l-lyl/yuli-liu.github.io/_pages/about.md

 Recent News
 ======
+[2025-07] Our paper "Why Generate When You Can Transform?
+Unleashing Generative Attention for Dynamic Recommendation" is accepted by [ACM Multimedia 2025](https://acmmm2025.org/).

 [2025-02] I will serve as Area Chair for [ACM MM 2025](https://acmmm2025.org/).

 [2025-02] Our paper "Diversity-Promoting Recommendation with Dual-Objective Optimization and Dual Consideration" is accepted by [IEEE Transactions on Knowledge and Data Engineering](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69).